-It consists of two parts: precision settings for the tree displays, and precision settings for the selected value info widgets and the topology displays.
+''' It consists of two parts: precision settings for the tree displays, and precision settings for the selected value info widgets and the topology displays.
 For both formats, three values can be defined:

-- i.
 Number of digits after the decimal point: As the name suggests, you can specify the precision for the fraction part of the values.
-E.g., the number 1.234 is displayed as 1.2 if you set this precision to 1, as 1.234 if you set it to 3, and as 1.2340 if you set it to 4. - ii.
-Exponent representation above $10^x$ with x: Here you can define above which threshold scientific notation should be used.
-E.g., the value 1000 is displayed as 1000 if this value is larger then 3 and as 1e3 otherwise.
+E.g., the number 1.234 is displayed as 1.2 if you set this precision to 1, as 1.234 if you set it to 3, and as 1.2340 if you set it to 4.
+Exponent representation above \form#10 with x: Here you can '''